smikitky/node-multi-integer-range/README.md

 [![Coverage Status](https://coveralls.io/repos/github/smikitky/node-multi-integer-range/badge.svg?branch=dev)](https://coveralls.io/github/smikitky/node-multi-integer-range)
 [![npm version](https://badge.fury.io/js/multi-integer-range.svg)](https://badge.fury.io/js/multi-integer-range)

-A small library which parses comma-delimited integer ranges (such as `"1-3,8-10"`) and manipulates such range data.
+A small library that parses comma-delimited integer ranges (such as `"1-3,8-10"`) and manipulates such range data.
 This type of data is commonly used to specify which lines to highlight or which pages to print.

 Supported operations: